xiagw/deploy.sh/README.md

 # FAQ
 ### How to create Helm files for applications project
-If you use helm to deploy to k8s.
+If you use helm to deploy to k8s, change helm-new.sh for yours (default open port 8080 and 8081)
 ```
 bash $HOME/runner/bin/helm-new.sh
 ## change to yours [$HOME/runner/data/helm/<your_project>]
 ```
 ### How to resolve gitlab-runner fail
-If you use Ubuntu, just `rm -f ~/.bash_logout`
+If you use Ubuntu, just `rm -f $HOME/.bash_logout`

 # Diagram
 ```mermaid